-- development; administration of Party elections (including a Leadership Vote, a Leadership Endorsement Ballot, candidate selection meetings and delegate selection meetings); and election readiness; - (c) communicating regularly with its members and with the public in its province or territory in connection with the provincial or territorial affairs of the Party. - (3) Each PTA must have a constitution that is consistent with this Constitution and that: - (a) incorporates the principles set out in the Preamble and defines its purposes in a manner consistent with Section 2 and Subsection 14(2); - (b) ensures the principle of equal participation of men and women in its structure and activities; - (c) ensures the principle of equitable representation of aboriginal peoples in its structure and activities; - (d) provides for the rights of members of the Party in its province or territory as set out in Section 10; - (e) provides that EDAs are granted rights to participate in the affairs of the PTA; - (f) provides that PTA Commissions are granted rights to participate in the affairs of the PTA; - (g) provides for the holding of regular general meetings with adequate notice of such meetings to all members of the Party in the province or territory and for the election of officers of the PTA at such meetings and, in particular, provides for the election of the chair of the PTA executive (the "PTA President") and the officer of the PTA primarily responsible for policy (the "PTA Policy Chair") in a process in which all members of the Party in the province or territory are given an opportunity to vote directly or as delegates to a general meeting; - (h) provides for an appeal procedure in respect of any action or decision of the PTA and any Constituent Bodies in its province or territory and any irregularities in connection with any meetings of the PTA or Constituent Bodies in its province or territory except where an appeal is within the jurisdiction of the Permanent Appeal Committee; - (i) provides for the establishment and maintenance of proper financial records, minutes of meetings and correspondence; - (j) provides for full financial disclosure in accordance with generally accepted accounting principles; - (k) provides for a procedure for determining the sharing of revenues between the PTA and the EDAs that represent electoral districts within its province or territory.
+- (b) developing on an annual basis, in concert with the members of the Party in its province or territory, a strategic plan for its province or territory that proposes activities in the areas of membership recruitment; finance and fundraising; policy development; EDA compliance; EDA organization, election readiness and policy development; where a provincial or territorial section of a Commission (a "PTA Commission") is recognized, PTA Commission compliance; PTA Commission organization, election readiness and policy development; administration of Party elections (including a Leadership Vote, a Leadership Endorsement Ballot, candidate selection meetings and delegate selection meetings); and election readiness; - (c) communicating regularly with its members and with the public in its province or territory in connection with the provincial or territorial affairs of the Party. - (3) Each PTA must have a constitution that is consistent with this Constitution and that: - (a) incorporates the principles set out in the Preamble and defines its purposes in a manner consistent with Section 2 and Subsection 22(2); - (b) ensures the principle of equal participation of men and women in its structure and activities; - (c) ensures the principle of equitable representation of aboriginal peoples in its structure and activities; - (d) provides for the rights of members of the Party in its province or territory as set out in Section 10; - (e) provides that EDAs are granted rights to participate in the affairs of the PTA; - (f) provides that PTA Commissions are granted rights to participate in the affairs of the PTA; - (g) provides for the holding of regular general meetings with adequate notice of such meetings to all members of the Party in the province or territory and for the election of officers of the PTA at such meetings and, in particular, provides for the election of the chair of the PTA executive (the "PTA President") and the officer of the PTA primarily responsible for policy (the "PTA Policy Chair") in a process in which all members of the Party in the province or territory are given an opportunity to vote directly or as delegates to a general meeting; - (h) provides for an appeal procedure in respect of any action or decision of the PTA and any Constituent Bodies in its province or territory and any irregularities in connection with any meetings of the PTA or Constituent Bodies in its province or territory except where an appeal is within the jurisdiction of the Permanent Appeal Committee; - (i) provides for the establishment and maintenance of proper financial records, minutes of meetings and correspondence;

-- (4) In the case of a PTA which is also a provincial party, nothing in this Section restricts people who are not members of the Party from participating in the affairs of the PTA but such people may not vote at any meetings held under this Constitution (including delegate selection and candidate selection meetings) or on the Leadership Vote. - (5) If the Constitution of the PTA provides for the establishment or governance of EDAs, then the provisions of the Constitution must be consistent with Subsection 12(2). - (6) If the Constitution of the PTA provides for the establishment or governance of PTA Commissions, then the provisions of the Constitution must be consistent with Subsection 34(3).
+- (j) provides for full financial disclosure in accordance with generally accepted accounting principles; - (k) provides for a procedure for determining the sharing of revenues between the PTA and the EDAs that represent electoral districts within its province or territory. - (4) In the case of a PTA which is also a provincial party, nothing in this Section restricts people who are not members of the Party from participating in the affairs of the PTA but such people may not vote at any meetings held under this Constitution (including delegate selection and candidate selection meetings) or on the Leadership Vote. - (5) If the Constitution of the PTA provides for the establishment or governance of EDAs, then the provisions of the Constitution must be consistent with Subsection 19(2). - (6) If the Constitution of the PTA provides for the establishment or governance of PTA Commissions, then the provisions of the Constitution must be consistent with Subsection 41(3).

-15 Rights
+23 Rights